smiah069/helloWorld/readMeGit.md

 ** Dealing with merge conflict using the built-in Ediff tool in emacs **

 Suppose that you are changing a file locally.
-After that, changes are to be pushed to the remote (upstream) branch following the steps: c c => Commit message => C-c C-c => Shift P p.
-However, when you want to push the local changes to the remote repository, you see merge conflict because one of your collaborator has commmitted some changes to the same file in the remote repository.
+After that, changes are to be pushed to the remote (upstream) branch following the steps: c c => Commit message => C-c C-c.
+However, when you want to push the local changes to the remote repository using *Shift P p*, you see merge conflict because one of your collaborator has commmitted some changes to the same file in the remote repository.
 To resolve this issue using magit, follow the steps below.

-1. Fetch using Shift F
+1. Fetch using *shift f   p*
-1. Move the cursor to Unstaged "filename" and then press e to open Ediff window: A, B, and C = diff(A+B)
+1. Move the cursor to Staged section followed by unmerged "filename" and then press e to open Ediff window: A, B, and C = diff(A+B)
 1. Keep ether variant A or B

 Let say you want to keep both variants.
-Then follow the steps as: State local fil => c c => Commit message => C-c C-c => Shift P p.
+Then follow the steps as: Stage local file => c c => Commit message => C-c C-c => Shift P p.
 However, when you want to push the local changes to the remote repository, you see merge conflict because one of your collaborator has commmitted some changes to the same file in the remote repository.

+1. Fetch using *shift f   p*
-Move cursor to "unmerged ..origin/master". then Shift F p
+1. Move cursor to "unmerged ..origin/master"

 # Common Errors with Git Commands